CARTaGENE biobank: Recruitment and reassessment

 Health reassessments will take place regularly, using web-based questionnaires in the coming years.
 Patients may be tracked for up to 50 years based on their linkage to governmental health administrative databases.

 Harmonization

 CARTaGENE has been designed such that its infrastructure including the collection of samples, measurements of biological variables and the storage procedures can be harmonized with other international large-scale cohorts via the Public Population Project in Genomics (P3G) platform.
-The P3G facilitates the work of biobankers and improves collaboration throughout the international human genomics research community.

 A nationwide effort is underway to collect samples from participants across Canada, with CaG representing one of five cohorts within the Canadian Partnership for Tomorrow (CPTP).
-CPTP has recruited over 300 000 participants to create a national databank on population health whose core mandate is to develop strategic initiatives leading to policy change to address the growing impact of chronic disease in a growing Canadian population.
+CPTP has recruited over 300,000 participants to create a databank on Canadian health.

 Opinion and media

 The public was generally receptive to the creation of the CARTaGENE project and an independent study reported on the consultations held with members of the public.
 The main concerns raised were about safeguarding medical records and confidentiality, respect for individual transparency, the donor's right to feedback and governance.